logseq/docs/db-version.md

 A property itself can have properties on its property page.
 By default the `Description` property is available for adding a description to a property.

+### Property Shortcuts

-`Cmd-p` is useful for quickly adding properties to a block or a page.
+* `Cmd-p` is useful for quickly adding properties to a block or a page.
 You can create or select existing properties from it.

-`Cmd-j` is useful for quickly editing block or page properties from the keyboard.
+* `Cmd-j` is useful for quickly editing block or page properties from the keyboard.
 After pressing `Cmd-j`, choose which property or property value by typing the letters in the bubble next to it e.g. `c` or `ab`.
+* `p t` toggles displaying all the current node's properties below it.
+This is useful to quickly view properties that are hidden or in a different position.
+* `p i` opens the icon picker to set an icon for the current node.

 ### Configure a Property